xpharry/jetson-racecarx/racecar-simulator.md

 ## Quick Start

-1. To run the simulator on its own, run:
+To run the simulator on its own, run:

 ```
 roslaunch racecar_simulator simulate.launch
 ```

 This will launch everything you need for a full simulation; roscore, the simulator, a preselected map, a model of the racecar and the joystick server.

-2. Simulates an RC car in the MIT tunnel.

-Run "roslaunch racecar_gazebo racecar.launch" or "roslaunch racecar_gazebo racecar_tunnel.launch"